-Notification of the award is made to the submitting organization by a Grants Officer in the Division of Grants and Agreements.
-Organizations whose proposals are declined will be advised as promptly as possible by the cognizant NSF Program administering the program.
+Notification of the award is made to the submitting organization or individual applicant by a Grants Officer in the Division of Grants and Agreements.
+Organizations and individuals whose proposals are declined will be advised as promptly as possible by the cognizant NSF Program administering the program.
 Verbatim copies of reviews, not including the identity of the reviewer, will be provided automatically to the Principal Investigator.
-(See Section VI.B. for additional information on the review process.)
+(See Section VI.B. for additional information on the review process).